ccckblaze/pi_roombot/README.md

 ## Components
 1. Raspberry Pi or other ARM or x86 based computer.
-2. Arduino UNO R3(recommended, used for wheel and IMU controll, you can do it the harder way which recoding to suit just using the Raspberry Pi)
+2. Arduino Mega(recommended, used for wheel and IMU controll, you can do it the harder way which recoding to suit just using the Raspberry Pi)
 3. Motor Driver: PololuMC33926 or DFRobotL298PShield(other L298N component should works too)
 4. IMU: Sparkfun SEN-10724/Generic GY-85/Generic GY-80
 5. Lidar: XV-11/rplidar etc.